17 How to Handle Repetitive Tasks

-- Press the browse button to the right of the Analysis Template box and select the file Sensor Analysis.OGW located in the Samples\Batch Processing subfolder under your Origin installation folder.
+- Press the browse button to the right of the Analysis Template box and browse to and select the file <Origin Program Folder>\Samples\Batch Processing\Sensor Analysis.OGW.
 This Analysis Template contains multiple sheets set up for linear regression analysis, reporting, and summary tables.

-- Set Data Source to Import From Files, then click the browse button to the right of the File List and from the Samples\Curve Fitting subfolder under your Origin installation folder, select files Sensor01.dat, Sensor02.dat and Sensor03.dat .
+- Set Data Source = Import From Files, then click the browse button to the right of the File List and from the Samples\Curve Fitting folder, select files Sensor01.dat, Sensor02.dat and Sensor03.dat .